2002 NASCAR Busch Series: Aaron's 312 at Talladega

 The Aaron's 312 at Talladega was held April 20 at Talladega Superspeedway.
 Johnny Sauter won the pole.
 The race was most remembered for "the Big One" on lap 15 which was the largest crash in series history, which involved about 30 cars.
 This occurred when Shane Hmiel got into Scott Riggs and he hit Johnny Sauter.
 Sauter tumbled end over end while cars trying to avoid the wreck braked and slammed into each other.
 Only three cars finished on the lead lap.
+Third place Tim Fedewa was a last minute entry in a second Biagi Brothers Racing entry.